On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing: An Overview of Representation Theory and Equivariant Networks

 \begin{definition}[Group] A \textit{group} a set $G$ of elements together with a binary operation $\cdot : G \times G \to G$ satisfying the following three group axioms: \begin{itemize} \item Associativity: \quad $\forall a, b, c \in G \quad a \cdot (b \cdot c) = (a \cdot b) \cdot c$ \item Identity: \quad $\exists e \in G: \forall g \in G \quad g \cdot e = e \cdot g = g$ \item Inverse: \quad $\forall g \in G \ \ \exists g^{-1} \in G: \quad g \cdot g^{-1} = g^{-1} \cdot g = e $ \end{itemize} \end{definition} The inverse elements $g^{-1}$ of an element $g$, and the identity element $e$ are \emph{unique}.
 Moreover, if the binary operation $\cdot$ is also \textit{commutative}, the group $G$ is called \textit{abelian group}.
 To simplify the notation, we commonly write $ab$ instead of $a \cdot b$.

 The \textbf{order} of a group $G$ is the \emph{cardinality} of its set and is indicated by $|G|$.
-A group $G$ is \textbf{finite} when $|G| \in \sN$, i.e., when it has a finite number of elements.
+A group $G$ is \textbf{finite} when $|G| \in \sN$, i.e. when it has a finite number of elements.
 A \textbf{compact} group is a group that is also a compact topological space with continuous group operation.
-Every finite groups is also compact (with the discrete topology).
+Every finite group is also compact (with a discrete topology).

+We now present two examples of finite groups that we used throughout our experiments, the \emph{cyclic} and the \emph{dihedral groups}.